Portable saved by fans after he almost fell off speaker during performance

 Fans Save Zazu Crooner Portable As They Push Him Back Up After He Almost Fell off Speaker During Performance

-- Fast-rising sensation, Portable is slowly rubbing off on people seeing as he is always i the news for one thing or another
+- Fast-rising sensation, Portable is slowly rubbing off on people seeing as he is always in the news for one thing or another

 - In a video sighted online, the Zazu crooner who left low grounds to perform on a speaker almost broke his head but his fans were there to save him